 Mind Fixers is divided into three parts.
 In the first – “Doctors’ Stories” – Harrington tracks the failure of this late nineteenth-century gamble that psychiatric disorders were brain diseases.
 This failure led many, ‘including a number of neurologists’, to turn ‘to non-biological understandings of mental disorders, including psychoanalytic ones.’
 Meanwhile, ‘the remaining biological wing of psychiatry was left in a state of disarray and increasingly pursued a hodgepodge of theories and projects, many of which, in hindsight, look both ill-considered and incautious’ (8-9).

 This hodgepodge is well-known to historians of psychiatry.
-It ranges from the Nobel prize-winning malaria fever treatment for syphilis discovered by Austrian physician Julius Wagner-Jauregg (patients suffering from the mental symptoms of syphilis were injected with malaria, thereby triggering a fever which often killed the syphilis bacterium), to insulin coma therapy, electroconvulsive therapy (still seen as the last line of resort for cases of entrenched depression today) and, finally, lobotomy.
+It ranges from the Nobel prize-winning malaria fever treatment for syphilis discovered by Austrian physician Julius Wagner-Jauregg (patients suffering from the mental symptoms of syphilis were injected with malaria, thereby triggering a fever which often killed the bacteria causing the disease), to insulin coma therapy, electroconvulsive therapy (still seen as the last line of resort for cases of entrenched depression today) and, finally, lobotomy.
 While each of these treatments was heralded as a panacea for severe mental disorders, most ultimately fell out of fashion and many are today viewed as barbaric and careless.

 The second section – “Disease Stories” – dedicates a chapter to the modern history (from about 1950 onwards) of three disorders: schizophrenia, depression, and manic-depression (now bipolar disorder).
 These are rich profiles unto themselves.
-In the era in which American psychiatry was dominated by psychoanalytically-inclined psychiatrists (roughly the 1940s until the 1970s), depression was a rare disorder said to originate in anger turned against the self.
+In the era in which American psychiatry was dominated by psychoanalytically-inclined psychiatrists (roughly the 1940s until the 1970s), depression was a rare disorder understood to arise from aggression turned inwards against the self.
 Unlike today, depression was not a disorder seen as widely prevalent in society, this status instead being accorded to anxiety.
 ‘To be sure,’ Harrington writes,

 patients in these years frequently complained to their clinicians about feeling despondent, low-energy, or chronically sad.
 However, psychoanalytically oriented clinicians (and even many primary care physicians) assumed that these feelings were not primary symptoms but rather a defense against more taboo and fundamental feelings of anxiety, which was supposed to lie at the heart of all “psychoneurotic disorders” (241-242).